Your privacy is important to us

 The matter will be investigated and a response will be provided promptly.
 Any formal dispute review will be undertaken promptly, and the Internal Committee’s decision will be provided within fifteen (15) working days.
 Every effort will be made to equitably address privacy concerns.

-In the unlikely event that your complaint is unresolved, you are unhappy with the resolution of your complaint or with the way RAA has handled your complaint through the Dispute Resolution Process, you are entitled to contact the Office of the Australian Information Commissioner or Financial Ombudsman which may investigate your complaint further.
+In the unlikely event that your complaint is unresolved, you are unhappy with the resolution of your complaint or with the way RAA has handled your complaint through the Dispute Resolution Process, you are entitled to contact the Office of the Australian Information Commissioner or Australian Financial Complaints Authority which may investigate your complaint further.
 However, they will only become involved when all internal avenues have been exhausted.
 Their contact details are as follows:

 GPO BOX 3